-The appearance of the wheels and their work was like unto the colour of a beryl: and they four had one likeness: and their appearance and their work was as it were a wheel in the middle of a wheel.
+The appearance of the wheels and their workings was like the color of beryl, and all four had the same likeness.
+The appearance of their workings was, as it were, a wheel in the middle of a wheel.
 (Ezekiel 1:16)

 God desires that each of His saints, His holy ones, have spiritual sight.
 Righteous behavior produces spiritual sight.
 Sin and rebellion result in spiritual blindness.
 We need to anoint our eyes with the eyesalve of righteous, holy, obedient behavior.

-As for their rings, they were so high that they were dreadful; and their rings were full of eyes round about them four.
+As for their rims, they were so high they were awesome; and their rims were full of eyes, all around the four of them.
 (Ezekiel 1:18)

 Each “man,” each son of God, is to live in the Spirit of God and be led by the Spirit of God.

-Whithersoever the spirit was to go, they went, thither was their spirit to go; and the wheels were lifted up over against them: for the spirit of the living creature was in the wheels.
+Wherever the spirit wanted to go, they went, because there the spirit went; and the wheels were lifted together with them, for the spirit of the living creatures was in the wheels.
 (Ezekiel 1:20)

 God is clear, transparent, terrible in His holiness.
 He wants us to be the same way.

-And the likeness of the firmament upon the heads of the living creature was as the colour of the terrible crystal, stretched forth over their heads above.
+The likeness of the firmament above the heads of the living creatures was like the color of an awesome crystal, stretched out over their heads.
 (Ezekiel 1:22)

 Man has been created to be the eternal throne of God Almighty.
 Man is to govern all things as Christ dwells in him and God dwells in Christ.